Frequently Asked Questions

 Admission to the Kaplan Humanities Scholars Program is based on materials already in your original Northwestern application file.
 We are looking for a diverse group of enthusiastic, top-notch students with broad interests, and you only need to indicate that you would like to be considered for admission to the program by filling in a short form (no additional application is required).

 To apply, please fill out and submit the application form.
-Applications are due Sunday, May 5, 2019 by 11:59 PM.
-Decisions will be made by June 1, and you will be notified either way.
+The application deadline is Monday, May 11, 2020.
+Decisions will be made the first week of June, and you will be notified either way.

 What is the course load and how much credit will I receive for participating in the program?